maxmind/MaxMind-DB/MaxMind-DB-spec.md

 The binary database is split into three parts:

 1. The binary search tree.
-Each level of the tree corresponds to a single bit in the 128 bit representation of an IPv6 address.
+Each level of the tree corresponds to a single bit in the prefix of the network the IP address belongs to.
-2. The data section.
-These are the values returned to the client for a specific IP address, e.g. "US", "New York", or a more complex map type made up of multiple fields.
+2. The data section with the values for the networks in the binary search tree.
+These values may be comprised of a single data type, e.g., the string "US" or "New York", or they may be a more complex map or array type made up of multiple fields.
 3. Database metadata.
 Information about the database itself.